-My C Class was the first of a new model and although I’m in the motor industry all my life I should have listened to my own advice.
+My C Class was the first of a new model, and although I’ve been in the motor industry all my life, I should have listened to my advice.

 I often say to those that ask me about buying a new car, don’t buy the first production year of any new model.
 Buy it in year two or later when all the bugs are ironed out.

-A 10 year old Mercedes will likely have a few miles on the clock, about 100 thousand miles isn’t usual.
-That’s the kind of mileage that initially causes you to pause when see the kind of dollars they ask for these old timers.
+A 10-year-old Mercedes will likely have a few miles on the clock, about 100 thousand miles isn’t usual.
+That’s the kind of mileage that initially causes you to pause when seeing the kind of dollars they ask for these old-timers.
 But quality cost money and turns out quality holds its value too.

 An old Merc is easily capable of giving fantastic service well into the 300 thousand mile range without major mechanical issues.

-Most Merc’s are fitted with big 6 cylinder engines and that helps with durability.
-Mercedes do fit smaller 4 cylinder engines, but mostly in Europe.
+Most Merc’s are fitted with big six-cylinder engines, and that helps with durability.
+Mercedes do fit smaller four-cylinder engines, but mainly in Europe.
 Small engines have to work harder and so wear out more quickly.

-When it comes to an engine more is, well, more.
+When it comes to an engine, more is, well.

 Accessorises and extra’s: